Chatham Driver In Fatal Madison Hit-Run Gets 30 Days In Jail

 Lee, who spoke only Korean, said through a translator how remorseful she felt, the Daily Record reports.

-Assistant Morris County Prosecuto Christopher Schellhorn read a statement addressed to the court on behalf of Barber's 2-year-old father, Joseph Barber, the article says.
+Assistant Morris County Prosecuto Christopher Schellhorn read a statement addressed to the court on behalf of Barber's 92-year-old father, Joseph Barber, the article says.

 "I am still in disbelief that Miss Lee would leave my beautiful daughter lying to die on the road.
 Miss Lee made no attempt to call for assistance, she has no respect for my daughter's life and Miss Lee has no respect for the law," Schellhorn said on Joseph Barber's behalf.